 What if my child is crying or disruptive during class?

 We’ve all been there!
-If your little one is having a tough time or running around, the protocol is to calmly take your child out of the Little Music studio room until she or he (or you!) feels ready to join back in.
-If you need support, your teacher is there to help – just say the word.
+If your little one is showing normal toddler behaviour: having a tough time or running around, the protocol is to calmly take them out of the Little Music studio until they (or you!) are able to join back in.
+If you need support, your teacher is there to help.

 Why do we sing the same songs every two weeks?

-Mastery is a key element of the Suzuki Method, with its foundation in the Early Childhood program.
+Mastery is a key element of the Suzuki Method.
 Little children LOVE repetition, it gives them confidence and joy to know a favourite song.
-Familiarity with what is coming next in our class is a wonderful feeling for students, and is an essential element of Little Music’s learning environment.
+Familiarity with “what is coming next” has been proven through research to be a wonderfully positive feeling for babies and toddlers, and is an essential element of Little Music’s learning environment.